So, ’tis the season to ask yourself: “What’s appropriate?” Or, to put it less diplomatically: “How little money can I spend to show that I care?”

 Courtesy of Blue I Style

 If you trust your baking skills, feel free to whip up a batch of your award-winning Christmas cookies.
 If not, don’t worry—there are plenty of non-homemade treat options that anyone would be thrilled to receive.
-For example: these super-cute hot chocolate ornaments.
-All you should have on hand are plastic ornaments, hot chocolate powder, and fun mix-ins like chocolate chips, marshmallows, or peppermints.

 Now that you’ve gotten that gifting stress out of the way, you can relax—and move on to figuring out the perfect gifts for your family and friends.
 Good luck, and happy holidays!